-Your destination for learning to sing Sephardic/Moroccan melodies.
+Your destination to learn and sing Sephardic/Moroccan melodies.

 Az Yashir Moshe maqam Raml Maya - אז ישיר משה מקאם רמל מאיא